matttre3/sushe-app/README.md

 <h2> Technologies Used </h2>

-- Frontend: Sushe is built using React, leveraging features such as useState, useEffect, custom hooks, React Router, and navigation.
+- Frontend: Sushe is built using React, leveraging features such as `useState`, `useEffect`, custom hooks, `Axios`, `React Router`, and navigation.

 - Backend: The backend is implemented in Node.js with Express and the Body Parser middleware.